What Is A False Church?

 - The Orthodox Communion

-- Some liberal Protestant churches (American Episcopal, Presbyterian USA, etc.)
+- Liberal Protestant churches (ex.
+American Episcopal, Presbyterian USA)

 - The Church of Jesus Christ of Latter Day Saints (Mormons)